-As fall ball has come to a close at Youngstown State University, I caught up with Simone Baseball Performance athlete, Anthony Santoro to reflect on his college career.
+As fall ball has come to a close at Youngstown State University, I caught up with one of my athletes, Anthony Santoro to reflect on his college career.
 We discussed the demanding lifestyle that comes with playing D1 baseball, and what’s next as he starts his new journey at Youngstown State University.

 Anthony Santoro began his college baseball career at Canisius College where he soon transferred to Monroe Community College in Rochester, NY.
 In 2016 at Monroe, Anthony posted a .364 batting average, hit 2 home runs, drove in 26 runs, scored 39 runs, stole 6 bases, and thus lead his team to the NJCAA Division II World Series.
 Anthony also played for the Hornell Dodgers of New York Collegiate Baseball League this past summer and finished batting .300.